There is one job interview question capable of causing even veteran professionals to break into a cold sweat: “Tell me about your experience?”

 - Identifying an “in.”
 If company information is slim, go straight to the source.
 Ask the interviewer or HR liaison questions about the organization, its priorities, its vision, and more.
 Then apply your experience to their answers.
 Discuss how your skills tie into the company’s goals and vision.

 - Putting on a show.
 Show what you can do!
-Headhunting specialist Nick Corcodilos suggests asking, “May I take a few minutes to show you, right now, how I would do this job?”
-Given the green light, you can show how you operate a computer, interact with a customer, outline a workflow, or something else relevant to the role.
+Ask to demonstrate how you can operate a computer, interact with a customer, outline a workflow, or something else relevant to the role.

 If you’re not 100% qualified for the job on paper, you can still wow the interviewers in person!
 Try our tips and tricks and let us know in a comment below: if you have any work wisdom to share for how to ace an interview.